CSS-Next/logo.css/README.md

 ## Logo Usage Guidelines

-The logo is released under an MIT license so you use it as you want.
+The logo is released under [Creative Commons Zero (CC0) Universal v1.0](https://github.com/CSS-Next/logo.css/blob/main/LICENSE) ([learn more here](https://creativecommons.org/public-domain/cc0/)).
 Nevertheless, the CSS-Next Community Group decided to provide usage guidelines to make sure the logo is used in an accessible and recognizable manner.

 ### Font